sifzerda/solitaire/README.md

 This project is completed.

-Otherwise It has a couple of minor, non-game-breaking bug issues:
+Otherwise it has a couple of minor, non-game-breaking bug issues:
 - Cards can be inserted into tableau piles behind other cards.
 You have to make sure you drop the card onto the correct (topmost) card.
 - Sometimes cards dropped onto tableau piles turn facedown.
 You have to click them to turn them back faceup.
-- Further development to fix these issues would be great.
+- Further development to fix these issues needed.